nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/creating-nuxeo-packages/scripting-commands.md

 You can see the file is using contextual variables as&nbsp;`env.bundles`.&nbsp;etc. See&nbsp;[Creating Nuxeo Packages]({{page page='creating-nuxeo-packages'}}) for the complete list of context variables.

-Lets take each command and see what will be executed.
+Let's take each command and see what will be executed.

 *   The first copy command is copying the file named `myplugin.jar` from the package root into the Nuxeo bundles directory (by preserving the file name).